 But the hosts stood firm and we rewarded with an 88th minute winner from winger Sam Lechmere.

-It came when the increasingly impressive Nathan Green crossed from the left and the former Braintree man smashed home a sweet volley, much to the delight of the majority of the 401-crowd packed into New Lodge.
+It came when the increasingly impressive Nathan Green crossed from the left and the former Braintree man smashed home a sweet volley, much to the delight of the majority of the 401-crowd packed

 It had looked like it would be a far more straight forward afternoon for Billericay when Chris Wild headed them into a 21st minute lead.